fenago/ml-bootcamp/Lab_4.md

 ```

-As
-a result, we get a dataframe with the TPR and FPR values of the ideal
+As a result, we get a dataframe with the TPR and FPR values of the ideal
 model (figure 4.26).
-You can read more about [np.linspace] and
-[np.repeat]
-functions
-in appendix C.

 ##### Figure 4.26 The TPR and FPR values for the ideal model